tanhakabir/WW84-Python-Lessons/site/quiz/quiz.md

 <img width="960" alt="printquizinit" src="https://user-images.githubusercontent.com/12758612/86168348-f5e8f080-bacc-11ea-94a6-6c3c36e41994.png">

 Now it’s time to really score the quiz.
-With three questions and different choices, we’ll use some variables to guide our response.
+With five questions and different choices, we’ll use some variables to guide our response.
 Add the following commands to your file.
 ```python
 # create some variables for scoring
 diane_like = 0